oceanprotocol-archive/tech-spikes-2017-to-2019/03-data-availability/web2-compact-por/README.md

 ### 4.2 Parallel Computing

-To further improve the runtime, one low hanging fruit is **parallel computing**.
+Another low hanging fruit to improve the performance is **parallel computing**.
 In theory, the algorithm breaks the data file into small blocks and each block can be independently processed.
 It is a great fit to most of parallel computing frameworks.

 #### 4.2.1 Multi-threading

 The Go implementation enables the multi-threading using Go routines, therefore, it can utilize all processing cores and threads in the same time.

  In below experiment, the algorithm spawns four threads (one thread for one block) which are running in the same time.
 The parallelization cuts the total runtime by 4 times, since the runtime of each thread approximates the total runtime.